Peacefire (film): Release

-The film was originally premiered in the Czech Republic on 5 July 2008 at Karlovy Vary International Film Festival, a week before premiering its native country of Ireland on 12 July 2008, in which it had been shown at the Galway Film Fleadh.
+The film was originally premiered in the Czech Republic on 5 July 2008 at Karlovy Vary International Film Festival, a week before premiering in Ireland on 12 July 2008, in which it had been shown at the Galway Film Fleadh.
 It was shown at the Athens Film Festival in Greece on 23 September 2008.
 In France, Peacefire premiered at the Angers Film Festival on 21 January 2009 and in the United States in September 2009 at the Los Angeles Irish Film Festival.

+Reception

+In his review on Associated Press, Peter Brunette said that "even cliched moments (...)
+The script is solid, straight-ahead meat-and-potatoes stuff that clearly presents Colin’s options when the IRA comes after him, none of which are good."
+Writing to Irish Echo, Joseph Hurley said that "is, to quote the playwright’s subtitle, 'a multimedia political rave,' but what it really is is an emotionally valid, richly evocative fragment of ordinary life in terrible times."